I Can Make You Feel Like

-"I Can Make You Feel Like" is a single recorded by the German Eurodance project Maxx.
-The single was selected from the project's debut album To The Maxximum as their fourth single for release in May 1995.
+"I Can Make You Feel Like" is a song by the German Eurodance project Maxx.
+It was selected as the fourth single from the project's debut album, To The Maxximum.
+The single was released only in the United Kingdom in July 1995 and reached number 56 on the UK Singles Chart.

 In Estonia, the song is well-known for its cover by Üllar Jörberg entitled "Kutse tantsule" (lit. 'invitation to dance').
 Because of this, it has become the subject of numerous parodies and covers in Estonia as well, the most well-known of which was performed by Tanel Padar on the TV show "Su nägu kõlab tuttavalt" (Estonia's adaptation of Your Face Sounds Familiar).